FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Changes
+- v0.1709.1 - increased split message maximum character safe zone buffers to prevent chunk exceeding
+   - added a further safeguard to fall back on character-level splitting if no whitespace is found
+   - please refer to issues (and reopen if necessary) if the problem persists
 - v0.1709 - Added `config.ini` option to ping users (i.e. the owner) on startup (when the service is online)
    - startup notifications true/false, user ID's and the environment variable and fallbacks can be defined in `config.ini`
 - v0.1708.4 - Better error catching